-Due to the complexity of patients on Cockatoo every day is very different.
-I touch base with the members of the multidisciplinary team including our lovely ward clerks, volunteers, nurses, nurse co-ordinators, clinical support nurses and associate nurse unit managers to assess the acuity and demand of the ward and the needs of the family and patients.
-I attend various meetings throughout the day to ensure the operational needs of the ward and hospital are met and committees that work behind the scenes to ensure we are continuously improving to deliver excellent patient and family centred care.
+Due to the complexity of patients on Cockatoo, every day is very different.
+I touch base with the members of the multidisciplinary team, including our lovely ward clerks, volunteers, nurses, nurse co-ordinators, clinical support nurses and Associate Nurse Unit Managers to assess the acuity and demand of the ward and the needs of the family and patients.
+I attend various meetings throughout the day to ensure the operational needs of the ward and hospital are met, as well as committees that work behind the scenes to ensure we are continuously improving to deliver excellent patient and family centred care.

 What is the most rewarding thing about your current role?

 It’s so exciting seeing nurses grow and develop by nurturing and mentoring them throughout their nursing career to enable them to be highly skilled and proficient in delivering excellent patient care.
-I am very much a believer in we need to care for our nurses so we can care for our patients and families.
+I am very much believe that we need to care for our nurses so we can care for our patients and families.